 And let me guess: If you are here, then you are also facing a similar kind of issue, aren’t you?
 If yes, then let me take you through the steps that helped me bring back the Android Emulator from the shadows to the spotlight.

-How to fix the issue?
+How to Fix the Issue?

 $ rm -rf /home/shen/.android/avd/Pixel_2_API_29.avd/*.lock

-Or else you can follow the directory name from the pop-up dialog.
+If you are not sure about the path and device name, you can follow the directory name from the pop-up dialog.

-A man with a tech effusive, who has explored some of the amazing technology stuff and exploring more, While moving towards, I had a chance to work on Android Development, Linux, AWS, DevOps with several Open source tools.
+A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
+While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.